adhaamehab/adhaamehab.github.io/about.md

 Occasionally, I blog and keep track of [my reading list](https://github.com/adhaamehab/my-reading-list).

 I have a BSc in Computer Science from Ainshams University.
-And starting from July 2020, I'll be pursing a _Pre-Masters Degree Computer Science_ from Cairo University
+And starting from July 2020, I'll be pursing a _Masters Degree Computer Science_ from Cairo University

 p.s.
 Here's my [resume](./Adham_Ehab_Resume.docx.pdf)